diffpy/diffpy.utils/doc/source/examples/transforms_example.rst

     For a 1D ``d`` array, you can convert it to ``q`` or ``2theta``. ::

     # Example: convert d to q
-    from diffpy.utils.transformers import tth_to_q
+    from diffpy.utils.transforms import tth_to_q
     d = np.array([1.0, 0.8, 0.6, 0.4, 0.2])
     q = d_to_q(d)

     # Example: convert d to 2theta
-    from diffpy.utils.transformers import d_to_tth
+    from diffpy.utils.transforms import d_to_tth
     wavelength = 0.71
     d = np.array([1.0, 0.8, 0.6, 0.4, 0.2])
     tth = d_to_tth(d, wavelength)